SEND School Information Report

 Specialist advice is sought where appropriate from a wide range of external professionals in order to support our students.

-School has close links with the local Priority Health Trust- including physiotherapists, occupational therapist and medical staff – to ensure that medical and therapeutic care is available within the school.
-Resources, adaptations and specialist equipment required by individual students are also acquired with the advice from the local Priority Health Trust.
-Close contact is maintained with the Local Authority nurse who advises and checks upon care plans, provides specific training and will support the inclusion of students with medical and physical needs in school.
-Similar close links are established with the Local Authority advisor for Moving and Handling, who provides training and advice on issues related to this area as necessary.
+School has close links with local specialist services – including physiotherapists, occupational therapist and medical staff – to ensure that medical and therapeutic care is available within the school.
+Resources, adaptations and specialist equipment required by individual students are also acquired with the advice from external professionals.
+Close contact is maintained with the Local Authority school nurse who advises and checks upon care plans, provides specific training and will support the inclusion of students with medical and physical needs in school.
+Similar links are established with the Local Authority advisor for Moving and Handling, who provides training and advice on issues related to this area as necessary.

 Through liaison with these external experts adaptation to the environment will be made where these are deemed to be “reasonable adjustments” for the school to make.